 If the generator is used for business purposes or as a rental property, you may be able to deduct the cost of fuel and maintenance as business expenses.
 However, if the generator is used solely for personal purposes, these expenses would not be deductible.

-You might be interested in: What Size Generator Will Run A House?
+You might be interested in: Will A 2000 Watt Generator Run A 7000 BTU Air Conditioner?